Heckler & Koch UMP: Design details

-The UMP is a blowback-operated, magazine-fed submachine gun firing from a closed bolt.
-The closed bolt increases the weapon's accuracy, which is particularly desirable in a law enforcement context.
+The UMP is a blowback-operated, magazine-fed submachine gun that fires from a closed bolt.
+The closed bolt design increases the accuracy, which is particularly desirable in a law enforcement context.
 However, the simple blowback design of the UMP makes it less controllable than the MP5.

-As originally designed, the UMP is chambered for larger cartridges (.45 ACP and .40 S&W) than other submachine guns, to provide more stopping power against unarmoured targets, with slightly lower effectiveness at longer ranges.
-A larger cartridge produces more recoil, and makes it harder to control in fully automatic firing.
-To mitigate excessive recoil, Heckler & Koch designed the UMP to have a cyclic rate of fire of around 600 (±100) rounds per minute, though the rate of fire increases if (+ P) ammunition is used.
+The UMP was originally designed for larger cartridges such as the .40 S&W and .45 ACP, to provide more stopping power against unarmoured targets, with slightly lower effectiveness at longer ranges.
+A larger cartridge produces more recoil and makes it harder to control in fully automatic fire.
+To mitigate the excessive recoil, Heckler & Koch designed the UMP to have a cyclic rate of around 600 rounds per minute, though the rate of fire increases up to 700 rounds per minute if (+ P) ammunition is used.

-The UMP9 (the 9×19mm version of the UMP) is almost 0.2 kg lighter than the MP5.
+The UMP9 (the 9×19mm variant of the UMP) is almost 0.2 kg lighter than the MP5.
+It has a cyclic rate of around 600–750 rounds per minute.
 Its predominantly polymer construction reduces both its weight and the number of parts susceptible to corrosion.

 The UMP is available in four trigger group configurations, featuring different combinations of semi-automatic, 2-round burst, fully automatic, and safe settings.
 It features a side-folding buttstock to reduce its length during transport.
 When the last round of the UMP is fired, the bolt locks open, and can be released via a catch on the left side.
-The iron sights consists of an aperture rear sight and a front ring with a vertical post.
-It can mount four Picatinny rails (one on top of the receiver, and one on the right, left, and the bottom of the handguard) for mounting accessories such as optical sights, tactical lights, or laser sights.
+The iron sights consist of an aperture rear sight and a front ring with a vertical post.
+It can mount four Picatinny rails (one on top of the receiver, and one on the right, left, and bottom of the handguard) for mounting accessories such as optical sights, tactical lights, or laser sights.
 Vertical foregrips can be attached to the bottom rail for better control during burst and automatic fire.